rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ## Development

+As mentioned, this website is built using SvelteKit.
+Under the hood, SvelteKit uses [Vite](https://vitejs.dev/) for bundling, which was fabulously quick and reliable.
+Hot-module replacement worked brilliantly.

-As mentioned, this website is built using SvelteKit, including a static export.
-Journal entries are written in Markdown, so migrating these from the old PHP back-end involved pasting all the Markdown files into this project—it doesn’t get much simpler than that!
+My journal entries are written in Markdown, so transferring these from the old PHP back-end involved simply pasting all the Markdown files into this project—data migration doesn’t get much simpler than that!

 ### Browser Support